Learn to write NOT Your Father’s News Release — online or in Kansas City

 In the crunch of writing headlines and meeting deadlines, it sometimes seems as if there’s not enough time to pause and consider how you’re doing.
 But in our case studies and practice sessions, you’ll get a great opportunity for reflection and improvement.

-Bring your laptop and a story to work on.
-You’ll get a chance to write and rewrite, get and give feedback, and leave with a totally rewritten piece.
-In these practice sessions, you’ll:
+You’ll to write and rewrite, get and give feedback, and leave with a totally rewritten piece.
+You’ll:

 - Master the techniques you learn in the workshop by applying them immediately.
 (That’s how we put the “Master” in the Master Class!)